Guide to Pivot Tables on Google Sheets.

 Your pivot table is ready!
 If your raw data changes, your pivot data will also update with new information.
 Give it a shot with your own data.

-Want to build pivot tables with data that resides outside of Google Sheets?
+Want to build reports with data that resides outside of Google Sheets?

-You can do that with Airboxr: imagine grouping and summarizing data from Google Analytics, Facebook Ads, Hubspot, and Shopify just like building a pivot table.
+You can do that with Airboxr: imagine grouping and summarizing data from Google Analytics, Facebook Ads, Google Ads, Google Analytics and Shopify just like building a pivot table.

 Saptarshi Nath